Anushikha-00/E-commerce_Cipherschools/README.md

-Amazon E-commerce Website clone
+E-commerce Website clone
+(Used Amazon logo name for project)

 Made using React:

 Sign in page,
 Add to cart function,
-Category wise Products